WellAlly Logo

 White blood cell decrease is less common than elevation, but often more worthy of vigilance.

 Mild decrease (3-4×10^9/L) might be physiological individual variation, or temporary viral infection (like flu, common cold) reaction.
-This type recovers gradually after infection resolution.
+According to British Journal of Haematology, this type recovers gradually after infection resolution.

 Moderate decrease (2-3×10^9/L) might be seen in certain viral infections (hepatitis B/C), medication side effects (certain antibiotics, thyroid meds), radiation exposure, autoimmune diseases (like SLE).

 Severe decrease (<2×10^9/L) means significantly compromised immune function, markedly increased infection risk.
-Possible causes include severe bone marrow suppression (like aplastic anemia, post-chemotherapy), severe viral infection (like HIV), certain medications (chemo drugs, certain antibiotics).
+According to Blood journal, possible causes include severe bone marrow suppression (like aplastic anemia, post-chemotherapy), severe viral infection (like HIV), certain medications (chemo drugs, certain antibiotics).

 Extremely low white count (<1×10^9/L) is medical emergency.
-At this level body has almost no immune defense, even normal flora might cause severe infection.
+Research in The Lancet Infectious Diseases confirms at this level body has almost no immune defense, even normal flora might cause severe infection.
 Needs immediate medical attention, might need isolation protection, white count elevating medications, even white cell transfusion.

 Significance of White Cell Differential Changes